Statement of Curriculum Intent

-In year 7 all students have the opportunity, during International week in June, to spend a week in either France or Germany.
+In Year 7 all students have the opportunity, during International week in June, to spend a week in either France or Germany.

-In year 9 (and again in year 10) students are offered the chance to take part in an exchange visit to France , Germany or Spain (numbers permitting).
+In Year 9 (and again in Year 10) students are offered the chance to take part in an exchange visit to France , Germany or Spain (numbers permitting).

 Key Stage 4

 The schemes of work in KS4 are devised to develop skills acquired in KS3.
 The MFL department follows the AQA GCSE curriculum, which covers a wide range of topics with an increased emphasis on cultural aspects in life in French -, German- and Hispanic-speaking countries.
-So as well as learning the language, the students are exposed to cultural, historical & geographical themes.
+So as well as learning the language, the students are exposed to cultural, historical and geographical themes.
 The 9 themes covered are: Me, my family and friends, Technology in everyday life, Free-time activities, Customs and festivals, Home, town and neighbourhood, Social issues, Global issues, Travel and tourism and Education and future employment.

 We are very proud to be one of only five PASCH Schools in Great Britain.
 This partnership with the Goethe Institut means that German learners in all year groups benefit from additional opportunities funded by the Goethe Institut to enhance their German studies.
 Students have benefitted from football camps and summer camps in Germany, they have visited exhibitions and taken part in events promoting the value of learning German.